Kaleidoscope-s/-Kaleidoscope/README.md

 # -Kaleidoscope
-Your team has been contracted to improve the cybersecurity processes and systems for a client company, focusing on logging, monitoring and detection of adversarial activity on cloud infrastructure. is a cohort of students at Code Fellows

 ##  **Scenerio:** 📜
 *Kaleidoscope has been contracted to improve the cybersecurity processes and systems for a client company, focusing on logging, monitoring and detection of adversarial activity on cloud infrastructure.*